flatironinstitute/finufft/docs/usage_many.rst

+.. _manyinterface:

 Advanced interfaces for many vectors with same nonuniform points
 ================================================================

 It is common to need repeated NUFFTs with a fixed set of nonuniform points, but different strength or mode coefficient vectors.
-For large problems, performing sequential calls is efficient (although there could be benefit to sorting only once), but when the problem size is smaller, certain start-up costs cause repeated calls to plain interface to be slower than necessary.
+For large problems, performing sequential plain calls is efficient (although there would be a slight benefit to sorting only once), but when the problem size is smaller, certain start-up costs cause repeated calls to the plain interface to be slower than necessary.
-In particular, we note that FFTW takes around 0.1 ms per thread to look up stored wisdom, which for small problems (of order 10000 or less input and output data), can cost more than the entire NUFFT call itself!
+In particular, we note that FFTW takes around 0.1 ms per thread to look up stored wisdom, which for small problems (of order 10000 or less input and output data) can, sadly, dominate the runtime.
-Thus we include interfaces, described below, for stacked strength or coefficient vectors with the same nonuniform points.
+Thus we include interfaces, described here, for multiple stacked strength or coefficient vectors with the same nonuniform points.

-These have only been implemented for the 2d1 and 2d2 types so far, where there are applications in cryo-EM.
+These have only been implemented for the 2d1 and 2d2 types so far, for which there are applications in cryo-EM.

 2D transforms